-The internet made it easier for people to apply for jobs, but it created a very competitive environment.
+The internet made it easier for people to apply for jobs, however, it also created a very competitive environment.
 Just about 20 percent of the candidates who apply for a job get shortlisted for an interview.

 The same can be said for businesses as well.
-The digital space opened up new opportunities for companies, but it became quite competitive that traditional marketing techniques could not work.
+Indeed, the digital space has opened up new opportunities for companies, but it also became competitive to an extent that traditional marketing techniques could no longer work.
 So, digital marketers had to step in.

 Digital marketing professionals are important for a brand to develop their presence online, and recruiters are keen on hiring the best candidates for that job.
-That is why you need to showcase your skills in a digital marketing resume so that it gets the attention of the recruiter.
+That is why you need to showcase your skills with an impressive digital marketing resume so that it gets the attention of the recruiters.